robertleifke/tesseract/README.md

-# numo
+# Squared

 ![image](https://github.com/robertleifke/tesseract/assets/44106773/1f69d1e1-e4a5-4760-b785-34645fb1871e)

-The smart contract suite for numo, a power perpetual built as a Uniswap V4 hook that interacts the Ajna lending protocol.
-The principle idea is to enable a sh*t load of leverage on any token.
-Using Uniswap, anyone can start a leverage market for a token completely permissionlessly.
+The smart contract suite for Squared, an automated option strategy that replicates that payoff of "Squeeth."
+It as a Uniswap V4 hook and interacts with the Ajna lending protocol.
+The principle idea is to enable a sh*t load of leverage on any token using Uniswap.

 </details>